-TRAVEL NORTH - 6: TRACKING CLEVELAND'S* OLD INDUSTRIES, Alum, Iron and Jet
+TRAVEL NORTH - 6: TRACING CLEVELAND'S* OLD INDUSTRIES, Alum, Iron and Jet

-Distantly related to the other 'black stuff', jet can enhance your appearance
+Distantly related to the other 'black stuff', jet jewellery can enhance a woman's appearance

 Working Mother Earth's Treasures